FirebaseExtended/firepad/docs/index.md

 <a name="getting_started_with_ace"> </a>

 ## Getting Started with Ace

-Firepad can use [Ace](http://ace.c9.io/) as the underlying editor for code editing (we'd love to add support for other editors in the future!).
+To use [Ace](http://ace.c9.io/) as the underlying code editor, follow the steps below.
-If you need rich-text editing or don't specifically need Ace for code-editing, go to [Getting Started](#getting-started).
+Note that you cannot use Firepad with Ace for rich-text editing, go to [Getting Started](#getting_started) instead.

 ### Prerequisites